Tensions flare in ‘weaponization’ panel hearing with sidelined FBI agents

 The hearing accompanied the Thursday release of an interim staff report from the panel’s Republicans that detailed what it says are abuses by the FBI, as described by what Republicans say are dozens of whistleblowers.

-Jordan brushed off the financial connection between witnesses and Trump allies in a press conference on Thursday.
+Jordan brushed off the financial connection between witnesses and Trump allies in a press conference Thursday.

 “They’ve got a family.
 How are they supposed to pay their family?” he asked.